 Hideharu was the son of Hatano Harumichi.
 After the death of his grandfather, Hatano Tanemichi, the Hatano clan served under Miyoshi Nagayoshi.
 Hideharu also initially served the Miyoshi, attending the coronation ceremony of Emperor Tennō.
 However, in 1566, following the death of Nagayoshi, Hideharu recaptured Yakami Castle, the home base of the Hatano clan, and became an independent sengoku daimyō in Tanba.
 In his position as a son-in-law, Hideharu also forged an alliance with Bessho Nagaharu of Harima Province.

 Nobunaga then assigned a large contingent to Mitsuhide and ordered another attack in Tanba.
-Hideharu responded by taking refuge in Yakami Castle and, along with kokujinshū, or members of local families of influence, who supported his rebellion, put up a stiff defense.
+Hideharu responded by taking refuge in Yakami Castle and, along with kokujinshū, or provincial landowners, who supported his rebellion, put up a stiff defense.
 Hideharu had an intimate knowledge and understanding of the complex mountainous terrain in Tanba.
 He skillfully exploited this tactical advantage by antagonizing the enemy forces, while the fierce attacks by the Oda endured for a year and a half.
-As the stand-off wore on, supplies in the castle ran low, while families in Tango and Tajima provinces were gradually defeated.
+As the stand-off wore on, supplies in the castle ran low and families in Tango and Tajima provinces were gradually defeated.
 Through the devices of Mitsuhide, other families switched their allegiance to the Oda, making Hideharu’s situation increasingly perilous so that, in 1579, he finally surrendered to Mitsuhide.

 Thereafter, the Oda took Hideharu and his younger brother, Hatano Hidehisa, to Nobunaga’s home base in Azuchi Castle.
 Upon orders of Nobunaga, they were executed by crucifixion at the Jōgonin of the Jion Temple on Mount Kinshō.